gxb5443/tag_counter/README.md

 ##Usage
 ###Configuration
 The tag counter comes with a configuration file.
 This must be configured before the server is run.
-The configuration file is in the project root directory.
-It's called the 'app.config' file.
+The configuration file is in the project root directory  in the 'db.config' file.
 It contains the configuration information for connecting to Postgres.
 ```
 user=admin
 password=admin